VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 No language is perfect.
 Natural languages especially so, but almost all languages suffer from a variety of problems.
 For example:

-* Flexability - Can you say what you actually mean?
+* Flexibility - Can you say what you actually mean?
   * This can be a lack of vocabulary
 * Ambiguity - Can what you've said mean more than one thing?
   * This includes everything from the existence of sarcasm to homophones